 This is the resort-swimming spot of your dreams, complete with stunning views, a pool overlooking the ocean, your own private cabana, and the bluest water you've seen.

 We love love love the Fricolandia Resort.
 It's just around the corner from Puerto Plata and could not be prettier.
 The owners have turned a picturesque overlook into our favorite swimming spot, complete with a row of thatched-roof cabanas that wind down the cliffs to the ocean below.
 There are little stairways that lead you down the rocky drop-off for a salty swim in the waves and a coastal grill so you can stay all day long.
-Make sure you bring your camera for a visit here, this place the stuff Instagram dreams are made of.
+Make sure you bring your camera for a visit here, this place is the stuff Instagram dreams are made of.

 The best way to see this island is to live here